neocturne/react-multi-split-pane/README.md

 Additional CSS class name that is appied only to the resizer rendered by the SplitPane.

+### resizerStyle: React.CSSProperties
+Additional CSS styles to be applied to the resizer rendered by the SplitPane.

 ### onDragStarted: () => void
 This callback is invoked when a drag starts.